 “But many were amazed when they saw him.
 His face was so disfigured he seemed hardly human, and from his appearance, one would scarcely know he was a man; (Isa.
 52:14 NLT).”

 The soldiers spit in his face and struck him with their fists.
 Others slapped him; took a staff and struck him on the head again and again.
 The men who were guarding Jesus began mocking and beating him.
-They blindfolded him and demanded, “Prophesy!
+They blindfolded him and demanded, “Prophecy!
 Who hit you?”
 And they said many other insulting things to him; (Matt.
 26:67; 27:30; Luke 22: 63-65 NIV).

-Luke was a physician, and most physicians are highly trained to document every details of their medical findings.
+Luke was a physician, and most physicians are highly trained to document every detail of their medical findings.
 Every procedure is documented in an exceptional orderly fashion.
 Therefore, Luke has a more detailed account of what took place before Jesus was crucified.
 Matthew’s account does not mention Jesus being blindfolded, if not for Luke’s account we would be left wondering why the soldiers told Jesus to prophecy who hit him.
 Jesus, being God who came in human flesh, knew who struck his face, with or without a blindfold.
 (Continue to Page 2)